sadmanca/aps105/README.md

 <hr style="border:20px solid #FFFF; margin: 30px 0 30px 0; "> </hr>

 # 23. More on Strings & String Library Functions
 ## 23.1.
-Small Details of Printing Strings
+Nuances in Printing Strings

 Q: What will be printed for the code below? {.lr}

 ```c
 // Q:

 char *s = "Sample";

 printf("%s", s);
 printf("%s", s + 2);
 ```
+A: ala pointer arithmetic, `s+2` points to the third cell in the array, and since strings are printed by iterating through a char array until null character is reached, printing `s+i` will just print string `s` starting from the `i`th cell to the end. {.lg}
 ```c
 // A:

 Sample
 mple
 ```
-A: ala pointer arithmetic, `s+2` points to the third cell in the array, and since strings are printed by iterating through a char array until null character is reached, printing `s+i` will just print string `s` starting from the `i`th cell to the end. {.lg}

 Q: How do you print a single character in a string? {.lr}